InterstellarJS/PlanetTech/README.md

 ## Getting Started
 Download and run the project.
 Go to http://localhost:3001/.
 The file for the demo is located at src/lib/viewGL.js.
 If things aren't working, open an issue, and I will try to correct any problems.

-⚠️ **Disclaimer:** Because this is in alpha, and I haven't fully implemented good first-person controls yet, in the demo, you need to find a spot on the front face of the planet.
-Make sure to orient and rotate the camera to your liking.
-Hold down the right mouse key to move the red cube; this is currently how I activate the quadtree.
-Finding the cube can be challenging due to the scale of the planet.
-However, holding down the right mouse clicker activates the quadtree.
-I plan to implement basic character controls, but for now, this is the method I'm using.
-Alternatively, you can adjust the scale or speed of the cube.
-It's located in the initPlayer method in src/lib/viewGL.js

 ## Features/Ideas
 - Procedural planet generation: Create unique and realistic planets using procedural algorithms.